Kennedy Center American College TheatEr Festival (KCACTF)

 Student work: “Do it yourself!”

-Improv nights are common, and the annual Ten-Minute Play Festival has dozens of students working together every fall to create a sold-out event that has the campus buzzing for days.
+Undergraduate students write and present new works every year.
+The annual Ten-Minute Play Festival has dozens of students working together every fall to create a sold-out event that has the campus buzzing for days.
 Senior thesis projects occupy the spring semester and range from fully mounted productions of traditional published scripts to original work written, adapted, or devised by students.

 Children’s theatre tour